rpietro/radius_agreement/radius.md

 ## Discussion

+@illarramendi1998evaluation

+Interobserver agreement: average kappa coefficient was 0.37  which corresponds to a fair reproducibility.
+Experienced observers achieved an average kappa coefficient of 0.31 (fair reproducibility).
+The non-specialists obtained an average kappa coefficient of 0.40 (fair reproducibility).
+Intra: the average kappa coefficient was 0.57, representing moderate reproducibility).
+For experienced observers, the kappa coefficient was 0.50 (moderate reproducibility).
+The non-specialists obtained the kappa coefficient of 0.63 (good reproducibility).
+This can be attributed to several factors: firstly, the classification is complex and differences between subgroups can sometimes be subtle; secondly, there are no strict guidelines for assessment of the extent of metaphyseal and articular comminution, and thirdly, the determination of the limits of the distal radioulnar joint.

+@andersen1996classification

+Inter e Intra: fair agreement
+Inter: Reducing it to nine groups or three general types (Table 3) had the effect of increasing the interobserver agreement (0.297 and 0.636, respectively).
+Intra: Reducing the number of groups to nine (Table 6) resulted in modest increases in the kappa values (range, 0.341-0.449).
+Further reduction to the three main types yielded kappa values of 0,583-0.701.

+@belloti2008distal

+We used groups and subgroups (nine types) and the mean intraobserver value was unsatisfactory (0.49).
+There was a significant difference between the values for the more experienced observers (OHS  = 0.64 and OT  = 0.64) and those for the less experienced ones (R3  = 0.4835 and UG6  = 0.3751).
+This suggests that the expertise level had an influence.
+The interobserver agreement was also unsatisfactory, but presented progressive increase from T1 (0.27) to T3 (0.31).
+Variation in evaluators’ expertise may have influenced evaluations carried out on intraobserver and interobserver agreement.
+Studies have shown that less experienced observers attain lower rates of intraobserver agreement than do expert physicians.12,16 However, in a comparison of one group in which the observers were more experienced in rating assessments with another group whose expertise was lower, no significant difference in interobserver agreement was found.12

+@kreder1996consistency

+Agreement was best for AO type and decreased progressively for AO group and subgroup.
+For AO type, interobserver agreement improved with increasing experience.
+Attending surgeons achieved the highest interobserver agreement scores for the AO classification categories with an SAV value of 0.68 (substantial agreement) for the AO type; 0.48 (moderate agreement) for the nine possible AO groups; and 0.33 (fair agreement) for the 27 potential AO subgroups.

+@kucuk2013reliability

+Reliability kappa values for for all classification systems in both resident and surgeon groups after 1st and 2nd evaluations.
+AO 0.29 (1st evaluation – resident) 0.31 (2nd evaluation – resident) 0.30 (1st evaluation – surgeon) 0.34 (2nd evaluation – surgeon)

+@kural2010evaluation

+Intraobserver Kappa Values after First and Second Evaluations of Observers= kappa 0.309 Interobserver Kappa Values of First And Second Readings for Each Classification= kappa 0.0961

+@van2010agreement

+Interobserver agreement for Type level was moderate (ktype=0.60), then decreased when the classification was expanded to Group and Subgroup grading.
+Interobserver agreement for Group level was moderate (kgroup=0.41) and Subgroup was fair (ksubgroup=0.33).

+@ploegmakers2007four

+The weighted kappa values for intraobserver reproducibility were 0.52 for the AO/ASIF.

 To the best of our knowledge, this is the first study creating a computerized adaptive test for the AO radius fracture classification.
 We found that

 <!-- inter-observer reliability